HomeOfAviSynthPlusEvolution/neo_FFT3D/README.md

 ### Note on MT (multi-threading)

 Neo_FFT3D is MT-compatible.
-Do not invoke more than 6 threads, or otherwise it'll start missing cache hits and lose speed by a lot.
+Do not invoke more than 6 threads, or otherwise it'll start using lots of memory.
 The sweet spot is likely be 2-4.

+Neo_FFT3D is partially multi-threaded inside.
+Without MT it still runs quick.

 ## License